-The term ‘show, don’t tell’ is so heavily used in the teaching of English literature fiction that it feels like I am boring the reader just by mentioning it.
-However, it really is a vital part of a writers armoury and creates engagement with the reader that otherwise would likely not exist.
+The term, ‘show, don’t tell,’ is a vital part of the writers armoury and creates engagement with the reader that otherwise would not exist.

-Below is another example of a sentence that tells and doesn’t show and then the second sentence that shows and doesn’t tell.
+Below is an example with the first sentence that tells and doesn’t show, and the second sentence that, shows and doesn’t tell.

 - The cat sat on a wall next to a strange garden and stared into the air.

 - A metallic whiff caught the cats nose, but it did not cast an eye over the array of mechanical contraptions, broken and rusting that were sprawled on the lawn.
 Instead, the cat gazed into the air and enjoyed the breeze.